Open-EO/openeo-python-client/docs/cookbook/spectral_indices.rst

             "formula": "(N - R)/(N + R)",
             "long_name": "Normalized Difference Vegetation Index",

-Obviously, these variables have to be mapped properly on the band names of your cube.
+Obviously, these formula variables have to be mapped properly to the band names of your cube.

 Automatic band mapping
 -----------------------